How to pack your suitcase: Hold and odd-sized baggage

 Check in your bags

 Your hold baggage will be checked in with airline.
-Simply go to the check-in desks in Departures 1 to 4.
-If you have already checked in online, you can also use the self-service baggage drop-off area at Schiphol.
+Simply go to Departures, then to the check-in desk of the airline that you will be flying with.
+If you have already checked in online, you can also use the self-service baggage drop-off area at Schiphol that are available for some airlines.

 Larger-than-normal or heavy bags may be treated as odd or irregular-sized baggage.
 This includes bicycles, skis, golf bags and larger musical instruments.
 It may also include strangely shaped or fragile items; please check at your airline’s check-in desk, who may then direct you to the 'odd size' counter.
 Wheelchairs and collapsible prams can be taken to the gate.
 An airline handler or employee will ensure that this is labelled in the hold.